 Because of that I decided to try again in another setting.
 I decided to wait until the Christmas tree was put up at home.
 I had to go to extreme lengths to get the lighting right though, as you might be able to tell by how bright my eyes look in the video.

-In addition, you may notice an echo in the intro.
-It was because of the size of the room, however I decided to keep it that way because I wanted the tree in the background.
+In addition, you may notice a slight echo in the intro.
+It was because of the size of the room.
+However, I decided to keep it that way because I wanted the tree in the background.

 After all, the video was being released on Christmas Day and I wanted the intro to have a very festive feeling.
-If you watch the intro you will see the efforts I went through to give it a festive touch yourself.
+If you watch the intro to ‘SQL Server related services in Azure’ you will see the efforts I went through to give it a festive touch yourself.

 I will admit it took a few takes to film most of the screen activity.
 Having dual screens helped because I could read the script from one screen whilst doing the actions on the other.